sltn011/Console-Game-Engine/README.md

 # 3D Graphics Engine
 File 1
-First file contains program that renders rotating 3D mesh of a cube
+First file contains program that renders rotating 3D cube
 Program uses matrix multiplication to rotate vertices around axises and to project 3D image to 2D screen
+Sides that are visible to camera are calculated using dot product
+Cube is illuminated by "light source", sides are shaded according to amount of "light" they catch